chenyiyun573/GPUCostBenchmark/README.md

 Replace `benchmark.py` with the appropriate script name if different.

+### 4. Choose Models in Application Workload (Optional)

 ### 4. Compile Hardware Workload (Optional)
+Currently, only fp32 and fp64 are supported and FLOPS metric is provided only for these two workload.

 If you wish to add your own hardware workload, compile the CUDA code under folder `Hardware` by executing:

 ```sh